Input Description#

 300

-Cost of climate backstop technology per ton CO₂
+Cost of climate backstop techno per ton CO₂, $

 H2UnservedCost